jason-kerney/ShapeRefactoring/test_cases.md

 ### A Rectangle should contain the points that constructed it

-This will verify that the Rectangle returned from the classification process will have access the distinct points form the collection used by the classification process.
+This will verify that the Rectangle returned from the classification process will grant access to the distinct points form the collection used by the classification process.

 ### A Rectangle should contain its sides

-This will verify that a Rectangle will have access to the four line segments that form its sides.
+This will verify that a Rectangle will grant access to the four line segments that form its sides.
 Such that:

 1. Side A - First line segment formed from the first two points provided.
 1. Side B - Second line segment formed from the second and third points provided.